 Further information about these sections is available in the introduction to each section.

-On occasion, the wwPDB receives a request to deposit a structure that was solved before the deposition of experimental data became mandatory, and for which the experimental data can no longer be retrieved.
-In such cases, the wwPDB directors will determine if the structure can be deposited to the PDB.
+On occasion, the wwPDB is asked to archive a structure that was determined before deposition of experimental data became mandatory and the experimental data are no longer available.
+It is difficult to validate such structures without experimental data.

 Example: in PDB entry 2wbh, the complete MS2 bacteriophage capsid biological assembly is generated from the three deposited chains (A, B, C) by applying the 60 operators provided in _pdbx_struct_oper_list (REMARK 350) records.
 The crystal asymmetric unit of 2wbh, which corresponds to 1/3rd of the complete capsid, is generated from the three deposited chains by applying the 20 NCS operations provided in the _struct_ncs_oper (MTRIX) records.

 Theoretical model depositions determined purely in silico using, for example, homology or ab initio methods, are no longer accepted.

-Biomolecular polymers including polypeptides, polynucleotides, polysaccharides, and their complexes that meet the following criteria are accepted:
+Biomolecular polymers, including polypeptides, polynucleotides, polysaccharides, and their complexes that meet the following criteria are accepted:

-Smaller oligonucleotides (dinucleotides and trinucleotides) can be deposited at the Nucleic Acid Database (NDB, http://ndbserver.rutgers.edu).
+Structures of smaller oligonucleotides (dinucleotides and trinucleotides) can be deposited at the Nucleic Acid Database (NDB, http://ndbserver.rutgers.edu).

-Molecules that do not conform to these guidelines but have been previously deposited in the PDB will not be removed.
+Molecules that do not conform to these guidelines, but have been previously deposited in the PDB, will not be removed.

-A re-refined entry may be deposited prior to publication but will not be processed (will have REFI status) or released until the associated publication has become publicly available.
-The depositor must provide the relevant publication details to the PDB and allow for extra time required for the processing and release of these entries.
+A re-refined entry may be deposited prior to publication, but will not be processed (will have REFI status) or released until the associated peer-reviewed publication has become publicly available.
+The depositor must provide the relevant publication details to the wwPDB and allow for extra time required for the processing and release of these entries.
 Authors who require early entry processing in order to facilitate journal manuscript submission should contact the wwPDB and processing of these entries will be handled on a case-by-case basis.

-Details on the annotation of a re-refined PDB entry can be found at http://www.wwpdb.org/docs/documentation/wwPDB-A-20090317.pdf.
+Details on the annotation of a re-refined PDB entry can be found at http://wwpdb.org/documentation/procedure.